 In trying to understand why a child misbehaves:

 •Identifying one behavior you would like to change – e.g. whining, demanding things

-- Write down when the behavior occurs: what triggers it, what followed, and how you felt and behaved
+•Write down when the behavior occurs: what triggers it, what followed, and how you felt and behaved

-- After a week, see if there is a pattern to the occurrence of the behavior
+•After a week, see if there is a pattern to the occurrence of the behavior

-- Ask yourself, what is my daughter learning from the way I am responding/reacting
+•Ask yourself, what is my daughter learning from the way I am responding/reacting

-- Ask yourself, if you are consistent with setting the rules/boundaries
+•Ask yourself, if you are consistent with setting the rules/boundaries

 At the same time, there is nothing to prevent your husband from helping out in the home beyond cultural definitions of the role of the husband/father that deprive the child of knowing the meaning of fatherhood.
 There is no better example than Prophet Muhammad, (SAW):

-A`ishah wife of the Prophet (SA) said :‘Whenever the Prophet (SA) was free from his work, he used to sew his clothes, repair his shoes and used to work at home like other men’ (Bukhari 7: 64 # 276).
+A`ishah wife of the Prophet (SA) said :‘Whenever the Prophet (SA) was free from his work, he used to sew his clothes, repair his shoes and used to work at home like other men’ (Bukhari 7: 64 # 276)

-Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.
-In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any damages that may arise through your decision or action in the use of the services which our website provides.
+Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
+In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.